Preetam2114/Automail/README.md

 		from Automail import send_email,csv_list

-		subject = 'This is the email subject' body  = 'This is the email body' attachment = 'location of attachment file'
+		subject = 'This is the email subject' body  = 'This is the email body {name}'
+		# {name} will automatically get replaced by Name present in CSV file
+		attachment = 'location of attachment file'
 		receivers = csv_list('location to the csv file')